virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 **File creation error**

-The example below describes a creation of the same file twice and handling an error, which occurs as a result of such action execution.
-Consequently, the result code of this error will be defined as *4036*.
+The example below describes a creation of the same file twice and handling an response, which occurs as a result of such action execution.
+Consequently, the result code of this response will be defined as *4036*.

 ``` json
 {